chocolatey/choco-wiki/QuickDeployment/QuickDeploymentSetup.md

 7. Adjust the hardware specifications of the VM.
 For a performant system, the following are recommended:
     - 4 vCPUs
     - 8 GB RAM
-8. Once you click Finish, go back into the `Edit settings` context menu for the VM, and expand the disk you attached to 100GB (double-check in OS, and extend if needed).
+8. Once you click Finish, go back into the `Edit settings` context menu for the VM, and expand the disk you attached to 100GB (double-check in OS, and extend if needed). **NOTE**: likely you will need to allocate the additional space to the C drive.
 8. Boot up VM, and Install VMware Tools using the console menus (this will require a reboot).

 Video Summary: